aws/karpenter-provider-aws/designs/statefulset-disruption.md

 We can do this by waiting for all volumes of drain-able nodes to be marked as not be in use before terminating the node in c.cloudProvider.Delete (until a maximum of 20 seconds).

-This means that our sequence of events will match the ideal diagram from section [### Ideal Graceful Shutdown for Stateful Workloads]
+This means that our sequence of events will match the ideal diagram from section [Ideal Graceful Shutdown for Stateful Workloads][#ideal-graceful-shutdown-for-stateful-workloads]

 We can use similar logic to [today's proof-of-concept implementation](https://github.com/kubernetes-sigs/karpenter/pull/1294), but move it to karpenter-provider-aws and check for `node.Status.VolumesInUse` instead of listing volumeattachment objects.
 A 20 second max wait was sufficient to prevent delays with m5a instance type, but further testing is needed to ensure it is enough for Windows/GPU instance types.

 **Pros:**

 - Leaves decision to each cloud/storage provider
 - Can opt-in to this behavior for specific CSI Drivers (Perhaps via Helm parameter)
 - Only delays termination of nodes with stateful workloads.

 **Cons:**

 - Delays node termination and finalizer deletion by a worst-case of 20 seconds.
 (We can skip waiting on the volumes of non-drainable pods to make the average case lower)
 - Other CSI Drivers must opt-in